catamphetamine/react-phone-number-input/README.md

 (is exported just for convenience, if anyone needs that for whatever purpose)

+## Webpack

+If you're using Webpack 1 (which you most likely are) then make sure that

+ * You have `json-loader` set up for `*.json` files in Webpack configuration
+ * `json-loader` doesn't `exclude` `/node_modules/`
+ * If you override `resolve.extensions` in Webpack configuration then make sure `.json` extension is present in the list

+Webpack 2 sets up `json-loader` by default so there's no need for any special configuration.

 ## Contributing

 After cloning this repo, ensure dependencies are installed by running: